About

 Covering the excavation at El Castillo de Huarmey, Peru.
 Photo courtesy of Robert Clark.

-I began writing professionally when I moved to British Columbia in 1980, and since then I’ve traveled extensively on reporting trips–from the Sahara to Baffin Island and from the Atacama to Tonga.
-The best flight I ever took was in the backseat of an F-18 fighter jet, where I flew upside down 200 feet over the boreal forest in northern Alberta.
+After marrying my husband Geoff and moving to Vancouver, I became a science writer specializing in archaeology.
+In recent decades, I’ve traveled extensively on reporting trips–from the Sahara to the Canadian Arctic, and from the Atacama to Tonga.
+The most memorable flight I ever took was in the backseat of an F-18 fighter jet, where I flew upside down 200 feet over the boreal forest in northern Alberta.

 At the Red Fort, Old Delhi, India.
 Geoff Lakeman